CiscoDevNet/terraform-provider-intersight/website/docs/d/ether_host_port.html.markdown

 Model object contains the details of host port available on IO card or fabric extender.
 ## Argument Reference
 The following arguments can be used to get data of already created objects in Intersight appliance:
-* `class_id`:(string) The concrete type of this complex type.
-Its value must be the same as the 'objectType' property.The OpenAPI document references this property as a discriminator value.
+* `class_id`:(string) The fully-qualified name of the instantiated, concrete type.This property is used as a discriminator to identify the type of the payloadwhen marshaling and unmarshaling data.The enum values provides the list of concrete types that can be instantiated from this abstract type.
 * `device_mo_id`:(string) The database identifier of the registered device of an object.
 * `dn`:(string) The Distinguished Name unambiguously identifies an object in the system.
 * `mac_address`:(string) Mac Address of a port in the Fabric Interconnect.
 * `mode`:(string) Operating mode of this port.
 * `module_id`:(int) Fabric extender identifier for this port.
 * `moid`:(string) The unique identifier of this Managed Object instance.
-* `object_type`:(string) The fully-qualified type of this managed object, i.e. the class name.This property is optional.
-The ObjectType is implied from the URL path.If specified, the value of objectType must match the class name specified in the URL path.
+* `object_type`:(string) The fully-qualified name of the instantiated, concrete type.The value should be the same as the 'ClassId' property.
 * `oper_speed`:(string) Current Operational speed for this port.
 * `oper_state`:(string) Operational state of this port (enabled/disabled).
 * `oper_state_qual`:(string) Reason for this port's Operational state.